daniloceano/LorenzCycleToolkit/README.md

 - [deploy-docs.yml](.github/workflows/deploy-docs.yml)
 - [config.yml](.circleci/config.yml)

-## License
-This project is licensed under the MIT License.
+This project is licensed under the GNU License Version 3.
 See the [LICENSE](LICENSE) file for details.